aleemrazzaq/RealSigngature/README.md

 How it Works

- - Get the Open cv framework with 3.4.7: https://sourceforge.net/projects/opencvlibrary/files/3.4.7/opencv-3.4.7-ios-framework.zip/download
+ - Get the Open cv framework with 3.4.7: https://sourceforge.net/projects/opencvlibrary/files/3.4.7/opencv-3.4.7-ios-framework.zip/download and Add into your Project.

  - Add the Wrapped class(OpenCVWrapper) into your project

  - #include "OpenCVWrapper.h" into your class

  - use the following lines of code.
  UIImage * originalImage = [OpenCVWrapper convertBlackTransparent:originalImage];